 One day we were sitting around on break and I inquired where she lived.
 “Weston,” she replied.
 I asked if she knew our good friends, Neil and Lisa, who also lived in town.
 She looked at me, surprised.
 “They’re my neighbors!”

 What a happy coincidence.
-Maybe Susan and I were meant to meet.
-I had a strange feeling then that a new era had begun… and I was right.
+Maybe Susan and I were meant to meet, I couldn’t help think.
+A strange feeling arose, that a new era had begun.
+I was right.

 We’re defined by our passions – Not only did Susan love to write, garden, and summer on Block Island, but she was a gourmet cook.
 She enjoyed throwing dinner parties, and soon my husband Randy and I were invited with other couples to the house she shared with her great love, Bill.
 Susan also loved animals.
 No dinner party was complete without at least 3 dogs running happily amok and a cat jumping on your lap during salad.

 When you went to her house for lunch, you didn’t just get a turkey sandwich with chips (which you get at mine).
 You’d get velvety shrimp bisque with just-baked rolls and a salad with homemade vinaigrette.
 Susan sometimes talked about starting a food blog and her fellow writers always encouraged her to do so.

 We’re known through the love of others –I happened to be over her house the day of the Sandy Hook tragedy.
 She and I watched in horror as events unfolded on television.
 One thing that struck me was how all three of her children called that day.
 I was touched by how even though they were in their early twenties and more or less, “launched,” they still wanted to check in with their mother.
 Its like they had to reassure themselves that all was still right in their world.
 To me, it spoke a lot about her as a person.